No Fee Unless You Win

 Consider an Edwardsville crash involving multiple drivers on Route 157.
 With an attorney gathering police reports, medical records, and accident reconstructions, liability can be accurately assigned, ensuring you seek recovery for lost wages, pain and suffering, and long-term care needs.

 At Walton Telken, we have helped Edwardsville families recover after devastating car accidents.
 Our mission is simple: protect your rights, challenge insurance companies that undervalue claims, and secure the compensation you need to heal.
-When questions arise, such as “does health insurance cover car accidents?” our attorneys provide clear answers and guidance tailored to your specific circumstances.
+When questions arise, such as “Does health insurance cover car accidents?” our attorneys provide clear answers and guidance tailored to your specific circumstances.
 We know how confusing it is when auto and health insurance overlap, and we step in to simplify the process.

 We give each case the careful attention it deserves.
 We investigate thoroughly and build the strongest case possible in every situation.
 Understanding how these coverages interact after a crash is essential to safeguarding your financial stability.
 Call us today at 844-307-7349 to speak directly with an Edwardsville car accident lawyer committed to protecting your future.